kakumen/100-days-of-code/log.md

 **Today's Progress**: Learned and built Database schema for the site.

-**Thoughts:** Still need to understand how to fill in the database records through the site using PHP
+**Thoughts:** Still need to understand how to properly fill in the database records through the site using PHP (namely the Foreign Keys from Intermediate tables)